canyon289/canyon289.github.io/dev/content/articles/Life/GettingAJob.md

 than building up yourself.

 ## Another set of strategies
-Here's a list that I believe works much better
+Here's some steps that I believe are more effective.

 1. Do the best work you can in a way that relates to your desired role
 2. Be able to articulate the details and why it brings value